 Luke Pittaway

-Luke Pittaway was born in Aylesbury, England, was raised in Oxfordshire and Yorkshire and now lives in Ohio, USA.
+Luke Pittaway was born in Aylesbury, England, and was raised in Oxfordshire and Yorkshire, and now lives in Ohio, USA.

 Historical Fiction

-Dr, Luke Pittaway has been an academic for 24 years, his PhD is from the University of Newcastle-upon-Tyne, and he worked in universities in the UK and the US, founding entrepreneurship programs (Surrey; Lancaster; Sheffield; Georgia Southern University; and Ohio University).
-He has published 50+ academic papers and chapters in entrepreneurship.
+Dr. Luke Pittaway has been an academic for 24 years; his PhD is from the University of Newcastle-upon-Tyne, and he worked in universities in the UK and the US, founding entrepreneurship programs (Surrey, Lancaster, Sheffield, Georgia Southern University, and Ohio University).
+He has published 50+ academic papers and chapters on entrepreneurship.
 He emigrated to the US (Georgia) in 2008 and lived in Statesboro near Savannah.
 When he moved to the US, he became fascinated with the colonial history of North America and the history of Georgia.
-As he gained knowledge of this history, he was motivated to write about the founding histories of colonial North America, in an accessible way that would be appealing to readers of historical fiction.
-His first book Yamacraw Bluff was self-published in 2019 and he is currently working on his 2nd book Jenkins’ Ear.
+As he gained knowledge of this history, he was motivated to write about the founding histories of colonial North America in an accessible way that would be appealing to readers of historical fiction.
+His first book, Yamacraw Bluff, was published in 2025, and his second, Jenkins’ Ear, in 2026.